naa7/work_timer/README.md

   - Method one, copy the file without renaming:

-        $ sudo cp launcher.sh /usr/bin/

-  - Method two, rename and copying the file.
-Example, I renamed it as `timer`:

-        $ mv laucher.sh timer

-        $ sudo cp timer /usr/bin/
+        $ sudo cp work_timer /usr/bin/

-  - Now the progam can be run from anywhere in the terminal, just open a terminal and run:
+  - Now the progam can be run from anywhere in the terminal, just run:

-        $ laucher.sh   # if it was not renamed

-        $ timer        # if it was renamed
+        $ work_timer

   - Optional,if you want to be able to open program both from terminal and applications menu,